 (e) so as to provide, or to empower a specified employee of Gold Corporation or a subsidiary of Gold Corporation to provide, by written direction in a specified case or class of case for the exemption of persons or things or a class of persons or things from the provisions of the Instructions, whether unconditionally or on specified conditions or conditions additionally imposed and either wholly or to such an extent as is specified or otherwise determined.

-(4) In this section “specified” means specified in a relevant Security Instruction issued under this section.
+(4) In this section specified means specified in a relevant Security Instruction issued under this section.

 (5) The Board shall cause to be published in the Government Gazette notice of the making or amendment of Instructions under this section, but —